Hedge fund economist to join Bank of England's MPC

 "He has a very good understanding of the details and the operation of international financial markets today, but also an excellent understanding of economic and financial history."

-A paper authored by Vlieghe in 2010 suggested policymakers should tolerate some variations in the rate of inflation, as the costs of stabilizing inflation too aggressively can be large.
+A BoE research paper authored by Vlieghe in 2010 suggested the optimal amount of variability that policymakers should tolerate in the rate of inflation is small, but added that the costs of stabilising inflation too aggressively can be large.

-Barclays economist Fabrice Montagne said he believed Vlieghe's appointment will maintain the balance of views on the MPC, based on his past research.

-"We expect Mr Vlieghe to join the ranks of Mark Carney, Ben Broadbent and Sir Jon Cunliffe, in expressing a cautious stance, if not supporting Andy Haldane's view of a rate cut being as likely as a hike," said Montagne.

 Brevan Howard is one of the biggest players in the $3 trillion hedge fund industry, but last year recorded its first annual loss, ending an 11-year winning run.